ucsb-coast-lab/OceanReport/README.md

   - `npm build` to build this new dployment
   - `sudo systemctl restart ocean-report` to restart the server and srtart up the new build
   - `sudo systemctl status ocean-report` to check the status of the server and ensure it deployed correctly

+## Maintenance Branch

+- This branch informs the user that the buoy is under maintence which means it is out of the water or not working properly.
+- Whenever a major changes get added to master or right before this branch is being deployed it should be rebased on the mster branch
+- To do this:
+  - `git checkout maintenance`
+  - `git pull origin maintenance`
+  - `git merge master`
+  - `npm install` (fixes conflicts in package-lock.json)
+  - resolve other conflicts if needed, the only difference bewtween maintence and master should be the one `<h1>` tag at the top of the index page.
+  - then add/commit/push changes to maintenance

 ## COASTLAB WP Site